Hell in a Cell (2021): Preliminary matches

-The actual pay-per-view opened with Bianca Belair defending the SmackDown Women's Championship against Bayley in a Hell in a Cell match.
+The actual event opened with Bianca Belair defending the SmackDown Women's Championship against Bayley in a Hell in a Cell match.
 During the early half of the match, as Belair attacked Bayley with her ponytail, Bayley blocked the attacks with a chair.
 Later, Bayley tied Belair's ponytail on the bottom ring rope and as Bayley attempted to attack Belair, Bayley tripped and fell onto the steel steps.
 Bayley would also bite the arm of Belair.
 In the end, Belair performed the Kiss of Death on Bayley on a ladder to retain the title.

 Next, Seth Rollins faced Cesaro.
 During Cesaro's entrance, Rollins attacked Cesaro from behind and a brawl ensued in the ring where the match officially began.
 In the end, as Cesaro attempted a Cesaro Swing on Rollins, Rollins performed a roll-up on Cesaro to win the match.

 After that, Alexa Bliss faced Shayna Baszler (accompanied by Nia Jax and Reginald).
 In the closing moments, Bliss hypnotized Jax into slapping Reginald, which distracted Baszler.
 Bliss took advantage and performed Twisted Bliss on Baszler to win the match.

 In the next match, Sami Zayn faced Kevin Owens.
 Throughout the match, Zayn began to target Owens' left arm.
 In the end, Zayn performed a running knee to the back of Owens' head and a Helluva Kick on Owens to win the match.

 In the penultimate match, Rhea Ripley defended the Raw Women's Championship against Charlotte Flair.
 Before the match began, while the referee was raising the title to hype the match, Flair snatched the title from the referee, taunted Ripley by throwing the title at her and attacked Ripley.
 The climax brought the match outside the ring where Flair tried to attack Ripley by the announce table, however, Ripley grabbed the top cover of the announce table, pulled it off, and slammed it into Flair's head.
 Ripley was disqualified, thus Flair won the match but did not win the title as titles do not change hands on a disqualification unless stipulated.